Glim Spanky: Continued collaborations and 10th anniversary (2019–present)

 Glim Spanky's song "Kaze wa Yonde Iru" was selected to be the official theme of Asahi Broadcasting Nagano's 30th anniversary, and was later released digitally in June 2021 with their own version of "Mikansei na Drama".
-They worked with Kamishiraishi again on covers of "Aozora" by The Blue Hearts and "Ikareta Baby" by Fishmans for her June album Ano Uta -2-.
+They worked with Kamishiraishi again on covers of "Aozora" by The Blue Hearts and "Ikareta Baby" by Fishmans for her June album Ano Uta −2-.
 The duo covered "Slow na Boogie ni Shite Kure (I Want You)" for July's Takashi Matsumoto tribute album Take Me to Kazemachi!.
 In September 2021, they digitally released a cover of UA's 1996 song "Jounetsu".
 Glim Spanky wrote the song "Kagami yo Kagami" for virtual singer KAF, while Matsuo wrote and produced the song "Candy Moon" for Maki Nomiya.
 The band's sixth studio album, Into the Time Hole, was released on August 3, 2022.
 It was supported by an 11-date nationwide tour from November 2 to December 21.
-Glim Spanky's "Fukō Are" is the theme song of the Sawako ~ Soreha, Hatenaki Fukushū TV drama.
-Its lyrics were co-written by Junji Ishiwatari.
+Glim Spanky's "Fukō Are" (lyrics co-written by Junji Ishiwatari) is the theme song of the Sawako ~ Soreha, Hatenaki Fukushū TV drama, while their song "Last Scene" is the theme of the Paravi show Koi no Last Vacation.
+Both songs are included on the band's seventh studio album, The Goldmine, which was released on November 15, 2023.
+The album was supported by their first large-scale tour since 2019, which took them to 23 locations nationwide.
+The duo also contributed a version of "Manatsu no Yoru no Yume" to Yumi Matsutoya's 2023 album Yuming Kanpai!!, which features new versions of the singer's songs created by artists, chosen by Matsutoya herself, adding their own performances to her original recordings.

+2024 marked the 10th anniversary of Glim Spanky's major label debut and they commemorated the occasion with a four-date anniversary tour from August 7 to 30.
+The first concert took place at Chelsea Hotel, which is where the band held their first solo live exactly 10 years earlier, and was for fan club members only.
+They performed a special anniversary concert with the Sendai Philharmonic Quartet at the Kotodai Park Open-Air Concert Hall on November 9.
+Their first best-of compilation album, All the Greatest Dudes, was released on November 27 and features a tracklist that took into consideration fan votes, but also includes new songs.
+New tracks include "Himitsu o Kimi ni", their second collaboration with KAF, "Akai Wadachi", which was an ending theme of the live-action Golden Kamuy -Hokkaidō Irezumi Shūjin Sōdatsu-hen- TV series, and "Ai ga Michiru Made", a collaboration with Love Psychedelico.